What parents need to know

 Is it any good?

+HOP is nothing more than a generic holiday movie with a bunny swapped in for good ol' St. Nick.
 Director Tim Hill is a kids' flick veteran, and, after Garfield: A Tail of Two Kitties and Alvin and the Chipmunks, somewhat of an "expert" at comedies that feature both live-action and computer-animated creatures.
-It's a shame that most movies that attempt that form of hybridization (Yogi Bear, Marmaduke) are just plain awful, but in a way HOP benefits from the low expectations that adult moviegoers will have for this subgenre of family films.
-Still, while it's unquestionably better than the atrocious Yogi and passably better than Marmaduke, ultimately it's just a generic holiday movie with a bunny swapped in for good ol' St. Nick.
+It's a shame that most movies that attempt that form of hybridization (Yogi Bear, Marmaduke) are just plain awful, but in a way Hop benefits from the low expectations that adult moviegoers will have for this subgenre of family films.
+It's unquestionably better than the atrocious Yogi and passably better than Marmaduke, but that's still not saying much.

 Marsden is a talented, appealing actor.
 He's one of those dashing-looking types who's best known for supporting roles (Enchanted, X-Men, Hairspray) and can pull off most characters with his easy charm.
 So it's a tad ludicrous that he was cast as Fred, since the 37-year-old in no way looks like an early-to-mid-20s slacker, and the role would have been more believable in the hands of a lovable loser-style comedian.
 His miscasting aside, the movie manages to be amusing enough thanks to Marsden's rapport with Brand, who raises his voice to sound a bit younger as the rock-loving adolescent bunny.
 Special mention must go the voice-talent genius of Hank Azaria, who plays Carlos the Chick, the Easter Bunny's candy-factory foreman who wants to usurp E.B. as the next Easter Bunny.
 Azaria makes Carlos the scene-stealer of this lighthearted jellybean of a comedy.